-\ WHAT PROPOSALS WILL BE VOTED ON?
+WHAT PROPOSALS WILL BE VOTED ON?

-In the first proposal (the "First Proposal" or "Proposal 1"), Stockholders are being asked to elect the Class I director to the Board.
+In the first proposal (the "First Proposal" or "Proposal 1"), Stockholders are being asked to elect the Class II directors to the Board of the Company.

-In the second proposal (the "Second Proposal" or Proposal 2"), Stockholders are being asked to authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth herein.
+In the second proposal (the "Second Proposal" or "Proposal 2"), Stockholders are being asked to authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock (during the next 12 months) at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale).